Is my water safe?

-The Water Quality Data Table shown on page 2 of this report lists all the drinking water contaminants that were detected.
+The Water Quality Data table lists all the drinking water contaminants that were detected.
 None of these contaminants exceeded the drinking water standards.
 This report will help to inform you about the quality of your water and includes details about where your water comes from, what it contains and how it compares to standards set by state and federal regulatory agencies.

 Why are contaminants in my drinking water?